Markus Klek

 A true challenge, to the mind and body, your skills and gear.

-while assembling their gear for the project.
+while assembling their gear and preparing for the project.

 If you can not supply your own fare, there will be an additional fee.